-^{}Students articulating credit from business and office programs should take MAT 122 and technical electives from CST or OST.
+^{}Students articulating credit from business and office programs should take MAT 122 and technical electives from AOS, BIT, or CST.
 Students articulating credit from any other technical area should take MAT 121 and technical electives from CST, ERG, IAT, or IMT.
 Students must see an advisor to select the appropriate mathematics course and technical electives to correspond with the earned credit being articulated.